 Having an SSL certificate is also useful for authenticating your website.
 Customers can identify fake sites that masquerade as your own, as they will not have the SSL-secured identifiers.
 This also vastly improves your visibility on Google, as the search engine has been giving preference to websites that have this measure in place since 2014.

-4. Keep All Software and Plugins Updated at all Times
+4. Keeping All Software and Plugins Updated at All Times

 There is a compelling reason why Microsoft opted for mandatory security updates on the latest edition of Windows: most users often postpone software updates, sometimes for weeks or even months.
 This creates a severe risk as hackers regularly – and successfully – target the security flaws and loopholes of outdated software.